 From Tainan Airport to Tainan

-Tainan Airport is mostly a military airport but it does have regular flights.
-However, most flights are domestic (UNI Air) and only three international flights including Hong Kong (China Airlines), Osaka (China Airlines) and Ho Chi Minh City (Vietjet Air).
+Tainan Airport is mostly a military airport but has regular flights.
+However, most flights are domestic (UNI Air) and only three international flights include Hong Kong (China Airlines), Osaka (China Airlines) and Ho Chi Minh City (Vietjet Air).

 If you are coming from Tainan airport, here is how you can get into the city.